 A complete guide to Andrew Lloyd Webber musicals

 Andrew Lloyd Webber is one of the world's best celebrated musical theatre composers, with a career spanning over 50 years since 1965.
-Creating some of the most recognisable show tunes, his work includes Cats, The Phantom of the Opera, and Sunset Boulevard, and he was named "the most commercially successful composer in history" by the New York Times.
+Creating some of the most recognisable show tunes, Andrew Lloyd Webber musicals include Cats, The Phantom of the Opera, and Sunset Boulevard.
+Webber was named "the most commercially successful composer in history" by the New York Times.

 Throughout Andrew Lloyd Webber's career, the impersario has won over 40 awards including Tonys, Golden Globes, and Oliviers.
 In 1993, he was awarded a star on the Hollywood Walk of Fame for services to theatre and has been inducted into the Songwriters Hall of Fame.
 Learn more about Andrew Lloyd Webber below, with our guide to all of his shows.